PFC-University Course Descriptions

 Prerequisite: None [3 hours] Introduction to Jail and Prison Ministry – For new or potential volunteers interested in serving adult inmates – describes the PFC vision, mission and strategy; the Biblical basis for prison ministry, inmate statistics, overview of the Washington State Corrections System, and how to best partner with the institutions for maximum effectiveness.
-(Required for all adult ministry volunteers in conjunction with PFC 150: Code of Conduct.)
+(Required for all adult in-prison ministry volunteers.)

 PFC 110: Basic Juvenile Training

 Prerequisite: None [6 hours] For new or potential volunteers – describes the PFC vision, mission and strategy, an overview of the juvenile justice system in Washington and the PFC Volunteer Code of Conduct.
 Course also covers the basics in understanding the juvenile mindset, effective communication with youth and evangelism techniques.
 (Required for all juvenile in-prison ministry volunteers.)

 Prerequisite: None [3 hours] This course will provide an introduction and overview of the PFC Creative Arts Ministry and equip volunteers to serve the Lord behind bars through music and/or drama.
 The Code of Conduct will be covered and the course typically includes a Q&A panel discussion with seasoned volunteers who share their experience regarding what practices work best in the juvenile and adult institutions.
 (Required for all music and drama ministry volunteers.)

 PFC 130: Bible Study Reviewers Training